 3.1 The creditors have the right to appoint a committee with a minimum of 3 and a maximum of 5 members.
 One of the functions of the committee is to determine the basis of the administrator's remuneration.
 The committee is normally established at the meeting of creditors which the administrator is required to hold within a maximum of 10 weeks from the beginning of the administration to consider his proposals.
-The administrator must call the first meeting of the committee within 6 weeks of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee has power to summon the administrator to attend before it and provide information about the exercise of his functions.
+The administrator must call the first meeting of the committee within 6 weeks of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee asks for one, or when the administrator decides he needs to hold one.
+The committee has power to summon the administrator to attend before it and provide information about the exercise of his functions.

-4 Fixing the administrator's remuneration
+4 Fixing the administrator's fees

-- 4.1 The basis for fixing the administrator's remuneration is set out in Rule 2.106 of the Insolvency Rules 1986, which states that it shall be fixed: - as a percentage of the value of the property which the administrator has to deal with, - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration, or - as a set amount.
+- 4.1 The basis for fixing the administrator's remuneration is set out in Rule 2.106 of the Insolvency Rules 1986, which states that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration.